stat231-01-s20/data-science-diaries/pages/acknowl.md

 ---

-Thank you to Albert Kim (Smith College) and Johanna Hardin (Pomona College) for the Google Calendar assignment idea.
+Thank you to Albert Kim (Smith College) and Johanna Hardin (Pomona College) for the Google Calendar [assignment idea](https://arxiv.org/pdf/2002.11767.pdf 'Playing the whole game”: A data collection and analysis exercise with Google Calendar'){:target="_blank"}.
 They credit Roger Peng’s and Hilary Parker’s Not So Standard Deviations podcast titled [“Compromised Shoe Situation”](http://nssdeviations.com/size/5/?search=shoe "Not So Standard Deviations podcast") for the inspiration.
 In the podcast, Peng and Parker discuss a data science design challenge on getting to work on time.

 The title of this project is a play on the **Diary of a Wimpy Kid** book series.
 Kat and her kids were